 What is Valve Disease?

 Heart valve disease (HVD) involves damage to one or more of the heart’s valves, which disrupts blood flow by not opening and closing properly.
 While some types are not serious, others can lead to major complications—including death.
-HVD becomes more common with age, and one in eight people age 75 and older are estimated to have moderate to severe HVD.
+HVD becomes more common with age, and one in ten people age 75 and older are estimated to have moderate to severe HVD.

 Why is this Awareness Campaign Necessary?